 A live event at Van Andel Arena is a guaranteed good time for ticket holders of any age.
-We’ve rounded up some fun ideas for families to enjoy before or after heading to the arena.
+After attending several great events at Van Andel with kids, I’ve rounded up some fun ideas for families to enjoy before or after heading to the arena.

-The following attractions are all within a 10-minute walk of Van Andel Arena, but be sure to arrive to the arena around 30 minutes prior to your event to account for security checks, nearby construction, and possible lines.
+I’ve found the following attractions that are all within a 10-minute walk of Van Andel Arena.
+I recommend arriving at the arena around 30 minutes prior to your event to account for security checks, nearby construction, and possible lines.
 You don’t want to miss a moment of the big show!

 Few things are more fun for a parent than seeing their child’s face light up when their favorite character, musician, or professional athlete comes to life in front of their eyes.
-But even with all the excitement, it can be hard for a child to sit still for several hours.
+I remember the joy of seeing my children on the edge of their seats with excitement when Mickey and friends skated out during Disney on Ice.
+Even with all the on-stage action, it can be hard for a child to sit still for several hours.

-Here are some outdoor attractions to enjoy before visiting Van Andel Arena:
+I believe getting a little exercise and fresh air is good for everyone, especially kids!
+These are some of my favorite outdoor attractions to enjoy before visiting Van Andel Arena:

 Rosa Parks Circle & Monroe Center

 Located just steps away from Van Andel Arena in the heart of downtown lies Rosa Parks Circle.
-The 3.5-acre park is frequented by family-friendly concerts and festivals in the spring, summer, and fall, and transitions to an ice skating rink during the winter.
-It was even named one of five Great Public Spaces in America by the American Planning Association in 2017!
+Even under construction, it is a fantastic place to walk around and burn off some steam.
+The 3.5-acre park is home to family-friendly concerts and festivals in the spring, summer, and fall, and will once again be home to the beloved ice skating rink when the restoration of Maya Lin’s Ecliptic is completed late winter.

 Make it a win-win for everyone and spend some time at Ah-Nab-Awen Park before heading to Van Andel Arena to let off some steam and energy!
-Bring a blanket and food for an outdoor picnic, enjoy a stroll along the Grand River, or simply roll down the grassy hills.
+Bring a blanket and food for an outdoor picnic in warmer weather and enjoy a stroll along the Grand River any time of year.
+If you’re kids are like mine, they won’t be able to resist rolling down the grassy hills.
+Adults can join at their own risk!

 Gerald R. Ford Presidential Museum’s Outdoor Attractions

-On your way to Van Andel Arena and right next to Ah Nab Awen Park, check out the fountain and reflecting pool outside the Gerald R. Ford Presidential Museum.
+On your way to Van Andel Arena and right next to Ah Nab Awen Park, check out the fountain and reflecting pool outside the recently reopened Gerald R. Ford Presidential Museum.
 Kids love splashing their hands in the water and watching the fountain.
 Honestly, who doesn’t?
+We also love checking out the incredibly lifelike and beautiful sculptures around the museum, including those of President Ford and his wife Betty.
+Posing with Judd Nelson's Man In Space is is also a hit.

 Visit the Grand Rapids Children's Museum to put your children's creativity and imagination to the test.